AMacumber/D4G_BCGO_Engagement/ReadMe.md

 # Project: **Engagement Journeys (June Refresh)**

 ## Description
 We used Sankey diagrams to show how members engagement (visits per week) levels change over time.
-These will be organised by two perspectives: a member's first five years and by age categories (Junior, Intermediate, Senior).
+These will be organised by two perspectives: a member's first five years (Year) and by age categories (Age).

 The first five years perspective showed that there was a group of Year01 members with limited engagement (< 1 visit per week) who had ideal engagement (>1 visit per week) in Year02.
 We can compare them to all other Year01 members with limited engagement.
+See Steps 1 to Step 3.

+Using Classification Analysis in Python (XGBoost and Random Forests) we built a predictive model for Year 1 to Year 2 engagement based on the above cohort.
+It was relatively successful in predicting which members became more engaged.
+See Steps 4:7.

 See other branches for age category perspectives and by different calendars (Fiscal, School, Summer).